salekinsirajus/memAllocation/design.md

 Moving on, we enter into a `for` loop starting the actual searching process.
-There is a bit of code after `if(!page_isfree(i))` part, and we are assuming it does some kind of chunking of some sort, but we don't know why it does what it does.
+There is a bit of code after `if(!page_isfree(i))` part, and we are assuming it does some kind of chunking, but we don't know why it does what it does.
 More importnantly, it doesn't affect our algorithm, so we are not going down the rabbit hole.
 Part of programming an operating system is to have a working one, so we left it there so that nothing breaks.
-So ignore this snippet! :D
+We will just ignore this snippet! :D
 ```
 if(!page_isfree(i)) {//if the page at that address is free
 			int pi;